How Much Does a Thatched Roof Cost?

 The length of time the job takes will almost certainly influence the labour cost.
 The majority of contractors bill by the day or hour.

-However, the length of the project likely has no bearing on the cost.
-A contractor or corporation, for example, may have a defined rate regardless of how long the project takes.
+However, a contractor or corporation may have a defined rate regardless of how long the project takes.
+It's important to be clear before the job begins.

 Therefore, in this section, we will go through the labour costs for installing a thatched roof.
 This will not include any supply or additional costs.